Undocumented (2010 film): Plot

 The same night, the group tries to escape from the facility in the cover of darkness by using the night vision mode on their camera.
 During the attempt, Travis knocks over a metal fence, causing Z's wife to check on the imprisoned immigrants, where the filmmakers are hiding.
 After a close call, the group escapes outside, where they find the body of Alberto's daughter caught in razor wire.
 Alberto's grieving alerts Z's henchman and a watchdog that mangles Jim's arm and leg.
 The group is recaptured, with a permanent guard standing watch outside of their room.
 They are then forced to record a conscious immigrants organ removal, where the appalling scene causes Jim to collapse.
 When the filmmakers visit Jim, Liz gets into an altercation with Z, leading to them being trapped back in their room.

 After trying to signal a truck that was unknowingly operated by one of Z's henchmen, Davie's aunt is killed, leading to Davie being beaten to death after attacking a henchman.
 Travis is then forced to "interview" Whitaker and the coyote who led the immigrants into Mexico.
 Both are subsequently killed by Z. As a "parting gift," Liz and Travis are branded with the radical group's symbol.
-A sedated and delirious Travis is forced to swing a baseball bat at a pinata that is unknowingly wrapped around Jim.
+A sedated and delirious Travis is forced to swing a baseball bat at a piñata that is unknowingly wrapped around Jim.
 Liz attempts to kill Z with the bat, but is also sedated before she can strike him.

 Travis and Liz are told they will be kept indefinitely.
 When the henchman in charge of guarding Travis and Liz gets impatient, Travis beats him to death and steals his gun, shooting a second henchman in the leg.
 Travis and Liz release the immigrants and save Alberto.
 When they attempt to start an old truck, Z nearly kills Travis, but he is shot by Alberto before doing so.
 After escaping, it is shown that the three reached help, and state police raided the compound.
 Alberto is sent back to Mexico after nine months and anonymous tapes are sent to a media center in Arizona, showing Z with an even larger group.